Revised: 2014; July 2019; August 2019

 - A parent’s or guardian’s signature is required for a minor (under 18 years old).
 The parent or guardian will be responsible for the appropriateness of materials, including electronic information, and for payment of charges incurred with the card.
 A legal guardian needs to be present with a minor when signing up for the minor's card.
 If the legal guardian does not currently have a library card, the legal guardian must present the same requirements (photo I.D. showing birth date and current utility bill.)
 Foster children will need the signature of their foster parent.

 - Persons abusing their library privileges will have their library card revoked.

 Juvenile cards are available to children age 17 and under.
 The parent/guardian must present a photo ID and proof of current address (i.e. check, utility bill, recently postmarked mail).
 The parent/guardian is responsible for all fines or fees accumulated on the juvenile card.Juvenile card holders under the age of 17 may not check out DVDs categorized as R Rated, Video Games rated Mature, and CDs rated Mature.

 Educator Cards are available for teachers and homeschooler teachers.
-An Educator Card extends the loan period to six weeks with one renewal of three weeks.
+An Educator Card extends the loan period to six weeks with one renewal of six weeks.
 An Educator Card has a limit of 75 items per card.
 The Educator Card is to be used only for student study materials.

 Loan Periods and Limits